kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

  1. Keep the Microsoft Defender for Cloud overview page open, you'll use in the next task.

+## Task 2: How to enable/disable the various Microsoft Defender for Cloud plans.

-## Task 2: Recall that Microsoft Defender for Cloud is offered in two modes: without enhanced security features (free) and with enhanced security features that are available through the Microsoft Defender for Cloud plans.
+Recall that Microsoft Defender for Cloud is offered in two modes: without enhanced security features (free) and with enhanced security features that are available through the Microsoft Defender for Cloud plans.
 In this task, you discover how to enable/disable the various Microsoft Defender for Cloud plans.

 1. From the Microsoft Defender for Cloud overview page, select the **Environment settings** from the left navigation panel.
 1. Expand the **Azure** list then select the **Existing Subscription** listed next to the yellow key icon.